8 patient assessment tips for new EMS providers

 By Brian Potter

-The National EMS Education Standards, Emergency Medical Technician instructional guidelines devote a significant amount of class time to teaching students the knowledge and skills needed to perform patient assessment.
-The amount of time dedicated to patient assessment clearly indicates the importance placed on the EMT having the ability to competently perform an assessment on every patient.
+The amount of time spent in EMT class dedicated to the knowledge and skills needed to patient assessment clearly indicates the importance placed on the EMT having the ability to competently perform an assessment on every patient.

 While this is certainly justified and necessary to the development of quality EMTs, the reality is that an EMT will likely not truly become proficient at patient assessment until after getting the opportunity to perform multiple assessments on real patients in the field.
 While there is no substitute for this field experience, here are eight tips from the field to aid new EMS providers in developing quality patient assessment skills.